U.S. Department of Labor

 NACOSH reports and submits advice and recommendations to the Secretary and the HHS Secretary through OSHA.

-The Director of OSHA' s Directorate of Technical Support and Emergency Management or designee, serves as the Designated Federal Officer (DFO) for NACOSH.
+The Deputy Director of OSHA's Directorate of Standards and Guidance or designee, serves as the NACOSH DFO.
 The DFO:

 - Calls and approves all NACOSH, subcommittee and work group meetings;